 Scientific research that will be discussed includes “Alterations in Synaptic Plasticity and Oxidative Stress Following Long-Term Paracetamol Treatment in Rat Brain” (Neurotoxicty Research, July 2019); “Supplementation with Akkermansia miciniphila in overweight and obese human volunteers: a proof-of-concept exploratory study” (Nature Medicine, July 2019); and “Efficacy of Short-term Treatment of Internet and Computer Game Addiction: A Randomized Clinical Trial” (JAMA Psychiatry, July 2019); among other studies.

 Whether you’re an educator, lawmaker, recovering addict, scientist, doctor, or lay person, don’t expect business as usual from this interactive presentation.
 Come with a willingness to change your mind, take back your health, and improve your life.

-This conference is especially helpful because it’s not just for those struggling with addiction or family members of those struggling.
+This conference was especially helpful because it’s not just for those struggling with addiction or family members of those struggling.

-It includes teachers, mental health professionals, substance abuse treatment providers, healthcare providers, police, lawyers, judges, and business leaders.
+It included teachers, mental health professionals, substance abuse treatment providers, healthcare providers, police, lawyers, judges, and business leaders.